mozilla-cordova/mozilla-cordova.github.io/pages/01-getting-started.md

 $ ../cordova-cli/bin/cordova platform add firefoxos
 {% endhighlight %}

 That's it.
-If you make any changes to `cordova-firefoxos`, remove and add the platform again to make sure you have the latest.
+If you make any changes to `cordova-firefoxos`, remove and add the platform again to make sure you have the latest:

+{% highlight bash %}
+$ ../cordova-cli/bin/cordova platform remove firefoxos
+$ ../cordova-cli/bin/cordova platform add firefoxos
+{% endhighlight %}

 ### Plugins